osamaKhan99/osamaKhan99/README.md

 ![Osama](./profileBanner.png)

-I'm a computer science graduate and a JavaScript Developer who is passionate about making a contribution in IT with his skills, working on solving real world problems, and always look forward to share knowledge I have.
+👨‍💻 Computer Science grad & JavaScript Developer passionate about using my skills to make a difference in IT.
+I love tackling real-world problems and am always eager to share what I know.
+Let's build something amazing together! 🚀

 ### 🧐 More About Me: